strayMat/causal-ml-course/slides/penalized_linear_models.typ

   #set align(left)

   #only(5)[
-    #side-by-side(
-      columns: (1fr, 1.7fr),
+    #grid(columns: (1fr, 1.7fr))[
       image("img/penalized_linear_models/polynomial_overfit_ntrain_6766.svg", width: 100%),
       [
       The error of the best model trained on unlimited data.

       Here, the data is generated by a polynomial of degree 9.

       We cannot do better.

-        Prediction is limited by noise: #highlight(fill:c_bayes)[Bayes error].
+      Prediction is limited by noise: #highlight(fill: c_bayes)[Bayes error].
       ],
-    )
+    ]
   ]
 ]